 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-As in candy and confection making, remember to keep kids and pets out of the kitchen, have proper protective gear like gloves and apron, and always wear shoes to avoid slipping with a pot of hot candy in your hands.
+In order for the fudge to set properly, the evaporated milk and sugar need to come to a full boil and then simmer for at least 5 minutes.
+As when making any type of candy, it's important to remember to keep kids and pets out of the kitchen, have proper protective gear like gloves and apron, and always wear shoes to avoid slipping with a pot of hot candy in your hands.

 Gather the ingredients.